Apply for BAföG to attend school

 You can receive BAföG funding to finance

-- your school attendance or
+- your schooling or

-The monthly requirement for students is:
+The monthly allowance for students is:

 -